Jellyfish-AI/jf_agent/README.md

 pip3 install jf_agent
 ```

 2. For Jira: Gather your Jira credentials.
-You'll need a Jira username with read access to the right projects, along with an API token for that user.
+You'll need a Jira username with read access to the right projects, along with the password for that user.

 3. Set up environment variables with your Jira credentials.
-Set JIRA_USERNAME and JIRA_PASSWORD to the username and API token you found above.
+Set `JIRA_USERNAME` and `JIRA_PASSWORD` to the username and password you found above.

 4. For Bitbucket: Gather your Bitbucket credentials.
 Set the `BITBUCKET_USERNAME` and `BITBUCKET_PASSWORD` environment variables to appropriate values.